elmar8287/react-firebase-auth/README.md

 # The queue system

-### This project was built for ticket system for companies which are daily gets a lot of clients each day.
+### This project was built for ticket system for companies which are daily gets a lot of clients.

 # Built with